 - They learn that challenges are not insurmountable.
 They discover that step-by-step they can do things that felt overwhelming at first.
 They discover people involved in the program who can teach them valuable lessons.

 - They learn to be part of team.
 It may be they do need help, but chances are they have friends, resources, supporters, coaches, and encouragers to help them through.
-A cord of three strands is not easily broken, and belonging to a community is a valuable life skill.
+A cord of three strands is not easily broken, God walks with us through challenges and belonging to his community is a blessing.

 - They learn that their parents are going to support them through challenges and not just give them what they want.
 They will come to understand that their parents loved them enough to set limits around bad behavior.
 They won’t appreciate that right away, but in time they will thank you.